Watch Service & Repair

 What we service and restore

-We specialize in the servicing of vintage watches including unusual and difficult-to-repair watches.
+We specialize in the servicing of modern and vintage watches including unusual and difficult-to-repair watches.
+We service personal watches you own as well as those we sell.
 We take a comprehensive state-of-the-art best practices approach to watch servicing.
 We provide performance measurements of your watch after service & extensive quality assurance testing.
 Your watch is fully disassembled, parts repaired or replaced as-required, adjusted, optimized, cleaned, & lubricated.
-Disassembly & assembly pictures are provided.
-Just a few examples of the vintage watches we service and repair include Omega, LeCoultre, Universal Geneve (UN), Landeron, Valjoux, IWC, Tissot, Excelsior Park, Lemania, Venus, Gruen, Bulova, Hamilton, Benrus, Vulcain, Elgin, alarm watches, chronographs, military & others.
+Disassembly & assembly pictures are provided along with access to a personalized online portal where you can track the progress of your watch’s servicing.
+We clean the case and bracelet ultrasonically and by hand.
+We service both wristwatches and pocket watches.
+Just a few examples of the vintage watches we service and repair include Omega, LeCoultre, Universal Geneve (UN), Angelus, Vacheron, Landeron, Valjoux, IWC, Tissot, Excelsior Park, Lemania, Venus, Gruen, Bulova, Hamilton, Benrus, Vulcain, Elgin, Seiko, Waltham, Wittnauer, alarm watches, chronographs, military & others.
+We service high quality quartz watches.
 We understand the importance, value, and sentimental importance of your watch.
-We will rarely say "no, it can't be repaired."
 We have invested heavily in our skills, comprehensive workshop, and vintage parts inventory.
-We will endeavor to bring your watch back to its former glory.
-You can learn more about our approach to watch servicing, restoration, and repair on this page and see examples of our work in the watches we sell.
+You can learn more about our approach to watch servicing, restoration, and repair on this page and see examples of our work in the watches we sell and in our blog.
+Your watch is insured by our jewelers block insurance while in our possession through Lloyd’s of London.
+We carefully pack your watch when we ship it to you after service and obtain shipping insurance.

 Please contact us to discuss the servicing of your watch.
-We typically offer a warranty when we service your watch.
-If we do, we will document that at the time of your service request.
-See the Support section of our website for information on our warranty and helpful tips on protecting and maintaining your watch.
+We provide a 12 month warranty on all watches we fully service and for repairs we perform, see the Support section of our website for information on our warranty and helpful tips on protecting and maintaining your watch.

 Due to our clock repair backlog, we apologize that we are not able to service, repair, or restore your clock unless it was purchased from us.
 Please subscribe to our newsletter (you can do so at the bottom our home page) to find out when we will begin accepting clocks for servicing, repair, and restoration.